-The goal of this article is to study the economic conjunctures in Portuguese America from the mid-eighteenth century to the end of the Old Colonial System in 1808.
+The goal of this article is to study the economic conjunctures in Portuguese America from the mid-18th century to the end of the Old Colonial System in 1808.
 The term "conjuncture" is used in the same sense employed by Braudel (1949) in order to observe economic fluctuations of greater or lesser dimension in the mid-term perspective.
 We contrast fiscal data with colonial exports and slave imports, with emphasis on the period between two crucial events: the Seven Years' War (1756-63) and the transfer of the Portuguese royal family to Brazil (1807).
-We frame our research within the historiographical tradition that stresses the importance of mercantilism and the metropolitan exclusive in the colonization process during modern times.
-Regardless of the debate about its significance, effectiveness, and economic impact, we consider the opening of ports in 1808 to be a crucial milestone in the transition from, and one of the ramifications of, the crisis of the Old Regime in Europe.
+We frame our research within the historiographical tradition that stresses the importance of mercantilism and the metropolitan exclusive in the colonisation process during modern times.
+Regardless of the debate about its significance, effectiveness and economic impact, we consider the opening of ports in 1808 to be a crucial milestone in the transition from, and one of the ramifications of, the crisis of the Old Regime in Europe.

 The article is divided into four parts.
-The introduction outlines our research problem and provides a background of Brazil's economic activities in the second half of the eighteenth century.
-The second section reconstructs trends in gold production, putting into a critical perspective the concept of a "mining crisis."
-In the third part, we analyze the fiscal data that allow an approximation of the fluctuations of economic activities, especially those related to import capacity, mining, and the agricultural and pastoral sector.
-Finally, we analyze the colonial trade data, especially slave imports and sugar exports.
+The introduction outlines our research problem and provides a background of Brazil's economic activities in the second half of the 18th century.
+The second section reconstructs trends in gold production, putting into a critical perspective the concept of a "mining crisis".
+In the third part, we analyse the fiscal data that allow an approximation of the fluctuations of economic activities, especially those related to import capacity, mining and the agricultural and pastoral sector.
+Finally, we analyse the colonial trade data, especially slave imports and sugar exports.
 It is worth underlining that this article makes use of a new series of sugar exports, built from a broad set of sources, which prompts a review of some of the ideas firmly rooted within the historiography regarding the period.
-By analyzing the regions separately under the "economic space" framework, we argue that Brazil's economic performance cannot be seen uniformly throughout this period.
+By analysing the regions separately under the "economic space" framework, we argue that Brazil's economic performance cannot be seen uniformly throughout this period.
 However, from the perspective of all regions' aggregate export performance, the final result was stagnation.
 The increase in agricultural production did not, initially, compensate for the decrease in mining.
 However, from the 1790s onwards, agricultural exports offset the decline in gold exports due to the high demand in the international market.

 Until the 1980s, the dominant explanatory paradigm argued that a decrease in gold production caused a general economic crisis in Brazil.
 Fiscal pressure, a consequence of the crisis, was associated with the anti-colonial movements which appeared in Brazil after 1789.
-Simonsen (1937, pp. 294), for example, maintained that the decrease in mining produced the first "big crisis" in southern Brazil, even though, as he further claimed, there was some growth in the northern regions at the end of the eighteenth century.
-Pinto (1979, pp. 317-323) and Alden (1999 pp. 549-550) also spoke of a crisis caused by the decrease in the production of precious metals, not offset by other tropical products (sugar, tobacco, cocoa).
-Furtado (1976, pp. 80-86) similarly interpreted that the flow of income generated
+Simonsen (1937, p.
+294), for example, maintained that the decrease in mining produced the first "big crisis" in southern Brazil, even though, as he further claimed, there was some growth in the northern regions at the end of the 18th century.
+Pinto (1979, pp. 317-323) and Alden (1999, pp. 549-550) also spoke of a crisis caused by the decrease in the production